SumoLogic/sumologic-documentation/docs/integrations/webhooks/uptime.md

     - **Assign To Contacts**.
 Assign your integration to a contact to receive alerts & metrics from checks.
     - **URL**.
 Enter the Sumo Logic HTTP endpoint URL (source address) created above.
 6. Click **Save**.
-6. Verify Uptime.com events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+6. Verify Uptime.com events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/uptime
   ```